Gemma Collins: 2018–2021: Dancing on Ice and Diva

 In January 2018, Collins appeared on Celebrity 100% Hotter in an attempt to change her style.
 Collins admitted she was "terrified" about having a makeover but said she was keen to try out some different trends.
 In February 2018, she took part in the fourth series of Celebs Go Dating.
 During her time on the show, Collins walked out on one of her dates within the first few minutes after he branded her a "diva" due to her being late, whilst she was also reprimanded by the dating experts after she failed to turn up to her date with Laurence, who was planning to take her to Paris.
 In June 2018, she released her second book, titled The GC: How to Be a Diva, in which she provides advice and self help for women to gain confidence.
 In an interview on Loose Women, she admitted to using a ghostwriter.
 She also guest starred in a promotional advert for Netflix's Orange Is the New Black.

-Collins went on to appear in Gemma Collins: Diva España, a one-off reality television special aired on 29 August 2018.
+Collins went on to appear in Gemma Collins: Diva España, a one-off reality television special which aired in August 2018.
 In September 2018, Collins took part in the thirteenth series of Celebrity MasterChef.
 She was eliminated in the second round of the third heat after her sea bass served in greaseproof paper failed to impress the judges.
-On 24 December 2018, Collins took part in a one-off celebrity special of All Together Now.
+In November 2018, Collins was the subject of a song released by Tallia Storm, titled "It's the GC (Diva Forever)".
+The song was featured in one of Collins' clothing advertisements for Boohoo.com and later became the theme song of her television franchise Gemma Collins: Diva.
+In December 2018, Collins took part in a one-off celebrity special of All Together Now.
 Collins first performed "Big Spender" by Shirley Bassey where she received a score of 88 after impressing the judges with her vocal ability, which secured her a place in the top 3.
 She then sang "This Is Me" by Keala Settle and The Greatest Showman ensemble and subsequently finished in third place with a score of 39.